-Studies show that unsterilized dogs roam 94% more than their un-neutered counterparts.
+Studies show that intact dogs roam 94% more than their un-neutered counterparts.
 Spay or neuter!
 Dogs who suffer from inadequate companionship escape to find social interaction.
-Your dog needs more exercise than just lying around in the yard all day - if you don't give him an outlet, he'll exercise himself.
+Your dog needs more exercise than just lying around in the yard all day - if you don't provide an outlet, he'll exercise himself.
 Many sporting and northern breeds were bred to run, and run fast, for miles.
 Scent hounds catch a scent and go!
 Increase exercise and install a concrete or buried wire footing around the perimeter of the fence.

 Does Your Dog Dig?

 Once you know WHY, the solution becomes obvious ...